AlbertoZerbinati/sports-human-detection/README.md

   - Build the provided Docker image with `docker build -t sports-human-detection .`
   - Run the container with `docker run --name sports-container -it sports-human-detection`
   - Docker was used during development and is a recommended way to distribute the code.
 After these steps, you're set to download the dataset and proceed with the build/train/run steps below.
+  - 💡 Tip: use the command `docker cp <local_path> sports-container:<container_path>` to copy local files (e.g. dataset images) from your local pc to the docker container.

 2. **Local Installation** (with OpenCV and LibTorch):
   - Download project dependencies: